NIRSpec MPT - Computational Performance

 As indicated above, observers may find improved multiplexing results using a fine (even sub-shutter) Search Step Size, especially for sparse to moderately dense catalogs.
 But because of the prohibitive runtimes when using the default area (the entire catalog), the best way to probe for an optimal pointing solution in MPT using a very small Search Step Size is in 2 stages:

-- First, find a preferable location for your MSA pointing(s) by running MPT with a coarse step size over the entire area of your catalog (the default values of Width and Height).
+- First, find a preferable location for your MSA pointing(s) by running MPT with a coarse step size over the entire area (or a larger section) of your catalog (The default values of Width and Height in the search grid are for the entire area covered by the Primary sources.)
 Include any dithers that you want to use.
 Adjust the Search Step Size to keep the number of pointings in this step below ~3,000 for a source catalog of about 10,000 sources.
 Try the smallest step size you can without exceeding the time you want to wait for your plan to finish.
-For catalogs that cover an area much bigger than a few times the MSA, you can save a little time by trimming the search width and height by about one MSA in width and height (so, by about 3.5 arcminutes in each dimension).
+For catalogs that cover an area much bigger than a few MSA footprints, you can save a little time by trimming the Search Width and Height by about one MSA in width and height (roughly about 3.5 arcminutes in each dimension).
 The best pointing will be the one that maximizes the number of sources or highly-weighted sources if weights are used.
 That usually means that pointings near the edge of the field are rarely preferred because a portion of the MSA will be empty, unless the source distribution of your Primary Candidate List is highly asymmetric.

-When the plan finishes, MPT will have found a preferred pointing (or a set of pointings if Fixed Dithers were specified).
+When the plan finishes, MPT will have found a preferred pointing (or set of pointings, if Fixed Dithers were specified).

 Anderson, J & van der Marel, R. 2010, ApJ 710, 1032